badgerloop-software/chase-car-dashboard/README.md

 2. If you have not already, clone the `sc1-data-format` repository and initialize the submodule (see instructions above).
 3. Open the repository in your IDE of choice (Visual Studio Code is recommended).
 4. Run `git submodule update --remote` to update the `sc1-data-format` submodule.
 You should also do this any time the submodule might have changed (i.e. whenever the [data format](https://github.com/badgerloop-software/sc1-data-format/blob/main/format.json) has been modified).
    1. To avoid pushing changes that use obsolete data, update the submodule before you `git push` your changes.
+If there are changes to the data format, run the dashboard to make sure your code still works.
 5. Run `npm i` to install the latest dependencies to your computer.
 You will also need to do this when you `git pull` to get the most recent changes of the code on your branch.
+6. If you want to test the engineering dashboard with the solar car dashboard, do the following:
+   1. Change the value of `car_server` in `Backend/src/routes/api.js` to the TCP server's address (either the Raspberry Pi's IP address or "localhost").
+   2. Open up two separate terminals.
+   3. In the first, `cd` into `Backend` and, while the solar car dashboard is running, run the command `npm start`.
+   4. With the other terminal, repeat the process with `Frontend`.
+7. If you want to test the engineering dashboard without the solar car dashboard, do the following:
-6. Open up three separate terminals.
+   1. Open up three separate terminals.
-7. In the first, `cd` into `DataGenerator` and run the command `npm start`.
+   2. In the first, `cd` into `DataGenerator` and run the command `npm start`.
-8. With the other two terminals, repeat the process with `Backend` and `Frontend`, in that order, after the previous has initialized and opened their port (4003 and 4001, respectively).
+   3. With the other two terminals, repeat the process with `Backend` and `Frontend`, in that order, after the previous has initialized and opened their port (4003 and 4001, respectively).
-9. Once you have finished making your necessary changes to your code, switch to a new branch that has a good name for the feature or names the Jira issue (e.g. `SW-23/skeleton`).
+8. Once you have finished making your necessary changes to your code, switch to a new branch that has a good name for the feature or names the Jira issue (e.g. `SW-23/skeleton`).
-10. Commit related changes to that branch and push to this repository.
+9. Commit related changes to that branch and push to this repository.
 (Do this often so that it is easy to finely revert to a previous state!)
-11. Once you are happy with the state of your code, open a pull request and request someone to conduct a code review.
+10. Once you are happy with the state of your code, open a pull request and request someone to conduct a code review.
 It may be kicked back with some suggestions or edits, but when it is accepted, it will be merged with `main`.
 Congrats!
 Now it's just time to rinse and repeat.